 Chapter Overview of the Customer Experience Challenge on the blink.it platform

-Through the CX Challenge, course participants not only learned something but also grew beyond themselves level by level.
-Additionally, gamification elements ensured that participants developed ambition to see the challenge through to the end.
+Through the CX Challenge, course participants not only learned something but grew beyond themselves level by level.
+Additionally, gamification elements ensured that the participants developed ambition to see the challenge through to the end.

 Interview with Alexandra Nagy: Gamification Using the Example of the “CX Challenge”